ce7er2s/proxy-box/README.md

 ```

-Hadrcoded to serve at 127.0.0.1:50057 because why having a choice?
+Hardcoded to serve at 127.0.0.1:50057 because why having a choice?

 ## Can-do's and can-not-do's